Bio:

 • sustainability and more-than-human futures.

 For two decades, Marcus has led ubiquitous computing and interaction design research into interactive digital media, screen, mobile and smart city applications.
-Since founding the Urban Informatics Research Lab at QUT in 2006, urban informatics has been adopted worldwide by industry (e.g., McKinsey, Intel, CISCO) and universities (e.g., NYU, University College London, Warwick, Northeastern).
-His leadership in establishing the field was recognised in 2017 by the Australian Computer Society inducting Marcus as a Fellow for ‘a sustained and distinguished contribution to the field of computer science’ and by the Australian and New Zealand Governments, which included urban informatics as a new field of research in their 2020 Standard Research Classification.
+Since founding the Urban Informatics Research Lab at QUT in 2006, urban informatics has been adopted by industry and universities worldwide.
+His leadership in establishing the field was recognised in 2017 by the Australian Computer Society inducting him as a Fellow for ‘a sustained and distinguished contribution to the field of computer science’ and by the Australian and New Zealand Governments, which included urban informatics as a new field of research in their 2020 Standard Research Classification.

 In 2023, Marcus was inducted as a Fellow to the Queensland Academy of Arts and Sciences.
-In 2021, Marcus was appointed to serve a three year term on the national College of Experts of the Australian Research Council (ARC).
+Since 2021, Marcus has been a member of the national College of Experts of the Australian Research Council (ARC).
 In 2021, he was also named a Distinguished Member of the international Association for Computing Machinery (ACM) for his outstanding scientific contributions to the field of computing.

 The outputs of Marcus’ research have received many awards.
 For example, the Rapid Analytics Interactive Scenario Explorer Toolkit received the 2021 National Award for Cutting Edge Research of the Planning Institute of Australia for significantly accelerating the calculation of value uplift in linear infrastructure projects such as rail networks.
 His BeefLedger project was recognised as a 2020 Good Design Australia Award winner twice: in the commercial services category and for design strategy, for demonstrating tangible benefits and impact of blockchain and smart contract applications for industry.
 Nominated by the Smart Cities Council Australia / New Zealand, Marcus was awarded ICT Researcher of the Year 2017 (Gold Disruptor) by the Australian Computer Society.